HIT/CIM Department Transfer Credit Policy

 - List of All Colleges Attended

-- How many units you would like to take each Fall and Spring (12 units is considered full time.
-If you are working full time, you may want to scale it back to 6 units per semester.)
+- List how many units you would like to take each Fall and Spring semester.
+(12 units is considered full time.
+If you are working full time, you may want to scale it back to 6 units per semester.
+For more info on course load, go here.)

-3. The evaluation results and a comprehensive Student Educational Plan (SEP) will be emailed to your SBCC Pipeline e-mail account.
+3. The evaluation results and educational planning information will be emailed to your SBCC Pipeline e-mail account.
 Prerequisite holds associated with HIT/CIM course work will be cleared based on evaluation results.
+Due to the high volume of requests during registration periods, it can take three to four weeks to get your results.

 1. SBCC reserves the right to request further documents as needed to conduct an evaluation.